mad-lab-fau/tpcp/docs/guides/multiprocessing_caveats.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `tpcp` provides :mod:`tpcp.parallel` as a workaround for this class of problem.
-Its :func:`~tpcp.parallel.delayed` wrapper captures registered state, Python warning filters, and active
-:func:`~tpcp.misc.warning_error_context` instances in the parent process and restores them for each worker task.
+Its :func:`~tpcp.parallel.delayed` wrapper captures registered state in the parent process and restores it for each
-Its :class:`~tpcp.parallel.Parallel` subclass can additionally return contextual warning and print records to the
+worker task.
+Its :class:`~tpcp.parallel.Parallel` subclass can additionally return side-channel data to the parent
-original parent context without exposing an internal wrapper around task results.
+without exposing an internal wrapper around task results.

 The workflow is: